annikulkarni/ObsidianBackup/UPSC/Policy Making CA/8June-14June/Food safety standards.md

 Monosodium glumtamate (MSG)
 - Enhance **umami** taste (a savoury flavour)
 - sodium salt of glutamic acid
-- Joint Expert committee on food additives have declared MSG safe, but India labels them as uaa
+- Joint Expert committee on food additives have declared MSG safe, but India labels them as unsafe for infants
+- This is misleading, as **natural glutamates** (chemically identical to MSG) are found in **tomato, mushroom, garlic**, and even **breast milk**.
+-